Disney World's Fantasyland Theater in the Magic Kingdom shows the 3D

 directing in a feature include Peter Docter for Up.
 Winners will be announced February 6, 2010.

-The Walt Disney Company announces it will create another movie company, called Hollywood Pictures.
+The Walt Disney Company announces it has created another movie company, called Hollywood Pictures.
 Like Disney's Touchstone Pictures brand, it will produce films for a more mature adult audience than Walt Disney Pictures.
-Officially in busness as of February 1989, Hollywood Pictures' first release
+Officially in business as of February 1989, Hollywood Pictures' first release will be

 Disney Weddings launches its own blog called Ever After.

 The International Press Academy announces the 2010 nominations for the 15th

 Annual Satellite Awards.
 Alice in Wonderland and Toy Story 3 are both nominated for Motion Picture,

 Animated or Mixed Media.
 The team of Michael Arndt, Andrew Stanton, Lee Unkrich and John Lasseter are

 nominated for Screenplay, Original for their work on Toy Story 3.
 Writer-performer Avril Lavigne's song "Alice"